Wildlife Connectivity

 Why is this important?

 Habitat fragmentation and environmental degradation, driven by expanding human activity and more frequent wildfires, now affect over 30% of forests and freshwater ecosystems in the southern Coast Mountains.
-Nearly 10% of dependent plant and animal species are considered threatened or at risk of extirpation, signalling a landscape nearing the limits of its resilience.
+Nearly 10% of plant and animal species in the region are considered threatened or at risk of extirpation, signalling a landscape nearing the limits of its resilience.

 While biodiversity loss may not be fully reversible, restoring ecological connectivity offers a path to resilience.
 Connectivity networks help support wildlife movement and sustain essential ecological processes across landscapes by linking protected areas and healthy habitats through dedicated wildlife corridors.